Voicings

 C major voicings

-The most standard way to play the C version in most genres are shown in the diagram below:
+The most standard way to play the C version in most genres is shown in the diagram below:

-You probably know this version, but it can be of interest to widen the possibilities for the same chord (the indications "C (I)" and so no official name, they are used here to separate the actual voicings):
+You probably know this version, but it can be of interest to widen the possibilities for the same chord (the indications "C (I)" and so are no official names, they are used here to separate the actual voicings):

 C (I) - the G note is doubled, making the chord involve two 5th and one 3rd notes instead of the opposite.